Hank Patterson: Green Acres

-In 1963 Patterson first appeared in what would become a recurring role as farmer Fred Ziffel on the popular CBS rural comedy Petticoat Junction.
-In 1965 CBS debuted another rural comedy, Green Acres.
+In 1963, Patterson first appeared in what became a recurring role as farmer Fred Ziffel on the CBS rural comedy Petticoat Junction.
+In 1965, CBS debuted another rural comedy, Green Acres.
 Both series were set in the mythical farming community of Hooterville, with characters from Petticoat Junction often also appearing in Green Acres, including Patterson's Fred Ziffel character.
-It was on the popular, irreverent Green Acres that Patterson earned his greatest fame.
+On Green Acres, Patterson earned his greatest fame.
 In 1965 and 1966—two of the years in which the two series ran concurrently—Patterson frequently appeared in both shows in the same week in prime time.

-The association of Patterson's character with the popular character Arnold, the pet pig whom Fred and his wife Doris treated as a son, ensured Patterson a place in TV history.
-Arnold attended school, watched TV and was a talented artist, piano player, and actor.
-He even "talked" (snorted, grunted and squealed) in a language that everyone in Hooterville seemed to understand except Oliver Wendell Douglas (Green Acres co-star Eddie Albert).
+The association of Patterson's character with Arnold, the pet pig that Fred and his wife Doris treated as a son, ensured Patterson a place in television history.
+Arnold attended school and watched TV, and was a talented artist, piano player, and actor.
+He even "talked" (snorted, grunted, and squealed) in a language that everyone in Hooterville seemed to understand except Oliver Wendell Douglas (Green Acres co-star Eddie Albert).

-According to westernclippings.com "Characters and Heavies" by Boyd Magers, "Ironically, by the time Patterson was doing 'Green Acres' he was in his late 70s and almost completely deaf, but the producers loved his portrayal so much they worked around his hearing impairment by having the dialogue coach lying on the floor out-of-shot tapping Hank's leg with a yardstick as a cue to speak his line."
+According to westernclippings.com "Characters and Heavies" by Boyd Magers, "Ironically, by the time Patterson was doing Green Acres, he was in his late 70s and almost completely deaf, but the producers loved his portrayal so much they worked around his hearing impairment by having the dialogue coach lying on the floor out-of-shot tapping Hank's leg with a yardstick as a cue to speak his line."